Dr Konstantinos Nikitopoulos

 Biography

-As an academic, I have attracted research grants of more than 5.5 million pounds, with a big part of my research being market-driven and industry supported.
+As an academic, I have attracted as a Principal Investigator (PI) research grants of more than £11 million, with a big part of my research being market-driven and industry supported.
 In terms of teaching, I have been a recipient of the “Tony Jeans Inspirational Teaching Prize” of the University of Surrey, as well as a recipient of the "Teacher of the Year Award" for the School of Computer Science and Electronic Engineering.
 I am also an IEEE Senior Member and a recipient of the prestigious First Grant of the UK's Engineering and Physical Sciences Research Council.

 I have also been a consultant for the Hellenic General Secretariat for Research and Technology, where I also served as a National Delegate of Greece to the Joint Board on Communication Satellite Programmes of European Space Agency.